howallworks/theoryofeverything/docs/theoryofeverything.en.md

 -   there is a redistribution of elementary particles between systems, but there is no transformation of one system into another;
 -   the world is limited by elementary particles and the laws of their interaction;
 -   there is no complete forecast of the future;
--   Immobile frame of reference (ImFR) are equal and can be described by general laws;
+-   Immobile frame of reference (ImFR) are equal and can be described by general laws.
+Inertial reference frames are in general unequal and our universe has an absolute reference frame - ImFR;
--   there is no wave-particle duality, and all the effects are purely corpuscular;
+-   there is no wave-particle dualism, and all effects are caused purely by particle dynamics;
 -   active observation of elementary particles/systems changes their state, while passive observation does not.
 Interact an elementary particle/system with other elementary particles/systems → change the dynamics of an elementary particle/elementary particles entering the system.
 The so-called "quantum effects" are solely a consequence of intervention in/impact on the dynamics of elementary particle systems.
 Consciousness/passive observation does not affect the dynamics of elementary particle systems.
 Interference, diffraction, polarization and other sources of "quantum effects" are the result of the re-emission (with a change in the characteristics and directions of motion) by atoms of slits/glasses/mirrors/polarizers of passing/interacting with them by particles.
 Therefore, violations of Bell's inequality are easily explained classically without violating locality/realism;
 -   there are no stable systems of elementary particles;
 -   quantum gravitons may be emit not uniformly to all sides of three-dimensional space, for example, functioning of [[SMBH.en|SMBH]] with [[Relativistic jet.en|relativistic jets]] - [[Blazar.en|blazars]];